Nat-Lab/chunithm-touch/readme.md

 ### Usage

-Just tap on the screen.
+Just tap and slide on the screen.
+Slide up to simulate the IR sensor.
 Use F1, F2, and F3 for test, service, and to insert coin.

 ### Configuration